dypsilon/frontend-dev-bookmarks/TOTALLY-GIGANTIC-FILE.md

         + **[What Developers Need to Know about MVI (Model-View-Intent)](http://thenewstack.io/developers-need-know-mvi-model-view-intent/)**: The article explains the general MVI pattern and how it relates to React, Reactive Programming and Cycle.js
         + **[Why Did You Update?](https://github.com/garbles/why-did-you-update)**: A function that monkey patches React and notifies you in the console when potentially unnecessary re-renders occur.
         + **[Why did we build React?](http://facebook.github.io/react/blog/2013/06/05/why-react.html)**: Pete Hunt tries to explain why Facebook devs built React in the first place.
+        + **[Free React on Rails course](https://learnetto.com/users/hrishio/courses/the-free-react-on-rails-5-course)**: A free video course which teaches the basics of React to Ruby on Rails developers while building a calendar appointments app.
     + **[Yeoman](http://yeoman.io/)**: Yeoman helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.
 It provides a generator ecosystem.
     + **[jQuery](https://jquery.com/)**: jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler.
         + **Alternatives**: Other libraries which intend to replace jQuery in one way or another.